 Face Palm: Zak does this in "Knot a Problem" when Wheezie asks who she can be with when they go to search for the missing pony, Winnie, and Zak indicates himself, then Wheezie acts like she got a brainwave and says she can be with him.

-Dragons Don't Believe in Humans Either: Before meeting Emmy and Max, Ord and Cassy had only seen kids in fairy tales.
-Later, Spike didn't know what Emmy and Max were until Cassy told him they're children.
+Dragons Don't Believe in Humans Either: Before meeting Emmy and Max, Ord and Cassie had only seen kids in fairy tales.
+Later, Spike didn't know what Emmy and Max were until Cassie told him they're children.

 Fantastic Flora: All of the characters loved the dragonberries, though Ord was definitely the biggest fan.
 Also, Dragon Land is loaded with unusual plants in general— the third season story "A Small Victory" features all of the main characters (and guest Lorca) searching for unusual flowers.